Detecting Vulnerabilities in Encrypted Software Code while Ensuring Code Privacy: Evaluation

-We also tested \name\, without encryption (i.e., by disabling the Encryptor module).
+We also tested \name without encryption (i.e., by disabling the Encryptor module).
 The results were the same as with encryption and hence omitted for simplicity.
 This shows that our encryption approach does not affect analysis effectiveness.

-Comparing the results obtained with the two datasets and taking the \emph{F1-score} metric as a reference, which represents the harmonic mean of $pr$ and $rec$ and thus gives a good idea of a tool's effectiveness, \name\, kept its second-best tool but doubled its \emph{F1-score} (70\%), probably justified by the absence of unusual coding forms and object-oriented code in some of these real applications.
-Contrarily, when we analyze its $fpr$, it increased from 6\% to 18\%, which means that it wrongly classified more data flow paths as vulnerable.
+Comparing the results obtained with the two datasets and taking the \emph{F1-score} metric as a reference, as it considers $pr$ and $rec$ and thus gives a good idea of a tool's effectiveness, \name kept its second-best tool but doubled its \emph{F1-score} (70\%), probably justified by the absence of unusual coding forms and object-oriented code in some of these real applications.
+Contrarily, when we analyse its $fpr$, it increased from 6\% to 18\%, which means that it wrongly classified more data flow paths as vulnerable.
 This was due to inter-procedural analysis between files not being as precise in our current prototype.
 We recall that each instance of GT is a single file, whereas real applications comprise more than one file.
 So, this increment in $fpr$ was expected.

-\subsection{Performance Overhead}
+\subsubsection{Performance Overhead}

-To evaluate the efficiency of our solution, we used the real dataset and performed a series of performance tests in which we measured the execution time of each \name's modules.
-Every test was repeated and measured five times, and their average values were obtained and presented in Table \ref{tab:lexTrans}.
-For the tests, we used a laptop with an AMD Ryzen 5 5600H CPU at 3.3GHz and 16Gb of RAM, running Manjaro Linux 23.1.
+To evaluate performance, we used the real dataset and conducted a series of tests with the XSS task to measure the execution time of each of \name's modules.
+Each test was repeated and measured five times, and their average values were obtained and presented in Table \ref{tab:lexTrans}.
+For the tests, we used a laptop with an AMD Ryzen 5 5600H CPU at 3.3GHz, 16Gb of RAM, and 512GB SSD, running Manjaro Linux 23.1.

-\textbf{Preprocessor.} Depending on the webapp, this module can take from 1 ms to 17 ms to execute.
-After its execution, 94 PHP files (F) were ready to be processed.
-However, from these, only 80 were effectively processed by the tool, as the remaining 14 files had object-oriented and advanced PHP instructions that the tool can not handle yet.
+\textbf{Preprocessor.} The preprocessor (Prep in the table) is a module that does not figure in \name's design, but was added to our prototype to filter non-PHP code and non-PHP files from the dataset.
+Depending on the web application, this module can take from 1 ms to 17 ms to execute.
+After its execution, 94 PHP files (F) were ready for processing.
+However, only 80 were processed effectively by the tool, as the remaining 14 files contained object-oriented and advanced PHP instructions that the tool can not handle yet.